ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Plan integration with popular data analysis libraries (e.g., pandas, scipy) and advanced AI-specific analysis tools
 - [ ] Develop framework for meta-analysis of AI behavioral experiments, addressing challenges in AI reproducibility
 - [ ] Plan for integration of explainability metrics in data analysis, focusing on transparency in AI decision-making processes
+- [ ] Implement collective explainable AI techniques for analyzing cooperative strategies in multi-agent systems
+- [ ] Develop tools for calculating and interpreting Shapley values to explain agent contributions
+- [ ] Explore integration of fuzzy AI approaches for computationally efficient explanations
+- [ ] Design virtual reality-based visualization tools for complex decision-making processes
+- [ ] Investigate the implementation of multi-valued action reasoning systems for improved explainability

 ## 6. Visualization and Reporting Conceptualization
 - [ ] Conceptualize real-time visualization tools for experiment progress, incorporating novel methods for visualizing complex AI interactions